Posted on July 06th, 2022

 Although baby food companies do not intentionally add heavy metals to their products, the reason why these neurotoxins are present in infant and toddler food is the failure of these manufacturers to test their raw ingredients and finished products - negligence, in other words.
 Crops such as wheat, rice, barley, sweet potatoes, carrots, and quinoa absorb heavy metals from the soil and water and, often, from pesticides.
 When baby food companies do not source their raw ingredients from farmers who practice organic agriculture, their finished products end up containing tremendous concentrations of heavy metals.

 As neurotoxins, heavy metals accumulate in children's bodies, and the greater their blood concentration of arsenic, cadmium, lead, or mercury, the higher their chance of developing a form of autism becomes.
-Exposure to heavy metals from ingesting baby food for a long time can result in the following neurodevelopmental disorders, all of which are on the autism spectrum:
+Exposure to heavy metals from ingesting baby food for a long time can result in the following neurodevelopmental disorders:

 The heavy metals children ingest from toxic baby food can cross the blood-brain barrier and eventually accumulate in the cerebral matter, which refers to the brain's white and gray matter.
 Once inside the brain, these neurotoxins create free radicals, which, in turn, lead to the production of oxidative stress.
 Free radicals are unstable atoms that can take a toll on cells, causing serious health problems and premature aging.